As an Escrow officer, dealing with HOA documents for closing might seem like a mundane and repetitive task. However, it …

 The specific process of annexation can vary depending on the laws and regulations of the relevant jurisdiction.
 However, the general steps involved in the annexation process typically include the following:

-To stay on top of any complications arising from property annexations, title, and escrow agents should have a close understanding of how annexation works in general, even if there are differences from county to county.
+To stay on top of any complications arising from property annexations, title and escrow agents should have a close understanding of how annexation works in general, even if there are differences from county to county.

 Annexation can impact the title examination process conducted by title agents.
 When personal property is annexed to real property and becomes a fixture, it may affect the legal description of the property and the title report.
 Title agents need to ensure that any annexed fixtures are appropriately reflected in the title report and related documents.